-Rome’s fall allowed the genuine faith to break away from the political attachments that had corrupted it for a century & a half.
-But there’s little doubt that from the 6th through 9th Centuries, Christianity suffered a kind of Spiritual declension.
+Rome’s fall allowed the Faith to break away from the political attachments that had corrupted it for a century & a half.
+But there’s little doubt that from the 6th through 9th Centuries, Christianity suffered a kind of spiritual declension.
 Over that 400 years, the total number of people who claimed be Christians dropped, fresh movements of renewal declined, & moral & spiritual vigor flagged.
 While there were exceptions, overall, Christianity lost ground, giving this period of time in Church history the title, as Kenneth Scott Latourette calls it, the Great Recession.

 Following the timeline of Church history at this point becomes difficult because so much was going on in various places.
 So for the balance of this episode, I want to give a quick sketch of both the many reversals & few advances Christianity saw from the 6th thru 9th Centuries.

 When the Goths, Visigoths, & Ostrogoths moved in to pick clean the bones of the Western Roman Empire in the 5th Century, something remarkable happened.
-While they helped themselves to the wealth of the Empire, they also adopted some of Roman customs they admired.
+While they helped themselves to the wealth of the Empire, they also adopted some of the Roman customs they admired.
 But nothing was so surprising as their embrace of Christianity.
 In truth, these barbarians were already what we’d have to describe as nominally Christian.
 Their invasion of & settling into Roman lands greatly furthered their identification with the Faith.

 Remember that in the ancient world, war was more than just an attempt to take land & plunder; it was a contest of faiths.
 The ancients believed armed conflict was a kind of spiritual tug of war.
 The mightiest god gave his or her people victory.
 This is why when one people defeated another, the loser’s religion was often wiped out.

 But the Germanic barbarians tended to embrace Christianity rather than destroy it.
 There was something different in the message of Christ from their ancient folk faiths that drew and converted them.
 So when they took down the Roman Imperial structure, they left the churches intact.
-Bishops continued to exercise spiritual oversight over their flocks.
+Bishops continued to exercise oversight in their flocks.

 Unlike other religions, Christianity was super-cultural.
 It wasn’t just the faith of one group; it potentially embraced all.
 Even those who rejected the Gospel recognized it wasn’t merely the spirituality of a specific ethnic group.
 Its message transcended culture to encompass all humanity.

 That was the situation on the north & northeastern borders of the Empire.
 The situation in the south was very different.
-In the 7th Century Islam swept out of Arabia to conquer the Middle East & North Africa.
+In the 7th Century, Islam swept out of Arabia to conquer the Middle East & North Africa.
 The Muslims managed to get a foothold in Spain before the armies of Charles Martel stopped them pushing any further North in 732.
 Where Islam conquered, it replaced native religions.
 Enclaves of determined Jews & Christians eked out an existence but by & large, the Crescent replaced the Cross throughout the Middle East & North Africa.